uni-algo/uni-algo/README.md

 Low-level functions can be compiled in C mode.
 This means you can compile them using any C99 compiler even Tiny C Compiler will work.
-The library doesn't provide an "official" C wrapper because there are many ways to implement it in C depending on what allocator you are using, what strings etc.<br />
+The library doesn't provide an "official" C wrapper because there are many ways to implement it in C depending on what allocator you are using, what strings etc.<br>
-Sample C wrapper that uses malloc and basic types can be found in examples folder.<br />
+Sample C wrapper that uses malloc and basic types can be found in examples folder.<br>
 You are on your own if you want to use the low-level functions directly.

 ## SQLite Extension

-Undocumented for now.<br />
+Undocumented for now.<br>
-SQLite extension implemented by using the low-level directly so it always uses SQLite allocator.<br />
+SQLite extension implemented by using the low-level directly so it always uses SQLite allocator.<br>
 See sqlite folder.

 ## License